zero-to-prod/data-model/README.md

-The `Zerotoprod\DataModel` trait simplifies data handling by allowing developers to create class instances from arrays or JSON, dynamically assigning and casting property values based on type annotations.
+The `Zerotoprod\DataModel` trait simplifies data handling by allowing developers to create class instances from arrays or JSON, dynamically assigning and casting property values based on [PHP Attributes](https://www.php.net/manual/en/language.attributes.overview.php).

 Whether you’re managing simple strings or complex object types, this package ensures your data models are both flexible and reliable.

 Perfect for developers looking to simplify their Data Transfer Objects (DTOs);

+## Features

+- [Easy Instantiation](#instantiating-from-data): Create class instances from arrays or objects with automatic type casting.
+- [Type Casting](#automatic-instantiation): Supports primitives, custom classes, enums, and more.
+- Describe Syntax: Describe how to resolve a value before .
+- Required Properties: Enforce required properties with descriptive exceptions.
+- Dynamic Property Setters: Define dynamic property setters for advanced use cases.

 ## Installation